jeffbonnes/titanium_documentation/source/en/contribute.md

 # Submitting Bugs

 We use [Lighthouse](https://appcelerator.lighthouseapp.com/projects/32238-titanium-mobile/tickets?q=state%3Aopen) as our bug ticketing system.
-It has a [powerful search syntax](http://help.lighthouseapp.com/faqs/getting-started/how-do-i-search-for-tickets) that you should get into the habit of using when you see any unexpected behaviour from Titanium.
+It has a [powerful search syntax](http://help.lighthouseapp.com/faqs/getting-started/how-do-i-search-for-tickets) that you should get into the habit of using when you see any unexpected behavior from Titanium.
 This will save you a lot of time debugging issues with the core code that are impossible for you to fix, when you could be looking for a workaround instead.

 If you find a ticket that describes a bug that is important to your project, use the "watch ticket" facility to be kept up-to-date by email of any changes to its status.
 This is also useful because we can use the total number of watchers to help us prioritize our work.